chrisguest75/turn/README.md

 ## TODO:
 * Improve how rollbacks are described.
+* verify it works with semver
+* test tags to ranges.
 * Specify a range.csv filename
 * Package for homebrew
 * Package for deb.